 Take the time to be with a chosen tree.
 We invite you to spend time using all your senses, an open mind and heart in getting to know trees.

 Once you have done this, take the time to sit and be with the tree.
-If you are looking to deepen connection to the tree’s consciousness, traditionally it is good practice to internally ask if you have permission to be with the tree and honour the answer you receive.
-Trees can’t walk away and it might be busy.
-If you feel a yes then offer it a gift as a reciprocal sign of your honouring the trees’ wisdom.
-Gifts traditionally include tobacco in the US, barley in the UK and you may need to do some research into your landscape traditions.
+If you are looking to deepen your connection to the tree's consciousness, traditionally, it is good practice to internally ask if you have permission to be with the tree and honour the answer you receive.
+Trees can't walk away, and it might be busy.
+If you feel a yes, offer it a gift as a reciprocal sign of honouring the trees' wisdom.
+Gifts traditionally include tobacco in the US and barley in the UK, and you may need to do some research into your landscape traditions.
 If in doubt, a song or spring water can be good.
 Then let yourself receive and trust what comes.

-Personally I find it really helps to make notes of what I feel and the thoughts I have when around specific tree species.
-This can then inform any follow up research you want to do or personal actions you feel to take as a result.
-You think you’ll remember, but when you leave the space of connecting with the tree often you also leave the space of openness and clarity that the tree holds.
+I find it helps to make notes of what I feel and the thoughts I have around specific tree species.
+This can then inform any follow-up research you want to do or personal actions you feel to take.
+You think you'll remember, but when you leave the space of connecting with the tree often you also leave the space of openness and clarity that the tree holds.
 You are always welcome to ask questions or share experiences like this within the Nest.
-We have included more resources from TreeSisters for meditations to connect with the moon, Earth and trees at the end of the article.
+At the end of the article, we have included more resources from TreeSisters for meditations to connect with the moon, Earth and trees.

 Learn From the People Who Live in the Forests

-Forest peoples famously protect 80% of the world’s biodiversity alongside knowing what it is to live in and alongside the great forests sustainably.
-To get to know these forests it’s vital to hear from the people who live in them.
-Cultures who respect plants, animals and the natural world as teachers have an understanding and relationship with “biodiversity” that is beyond the western educational systems mindset.
+Forest peoples famously protect 80% of the world's biodiversity, knowing what it is to live in and alongside the great forests sustainably.
+To get to know these forests, hearing from the people who live in them is vital.
+Cultures that respect plants, animals, and the natural world as teachers have an understanding and relationship with "biodiversity” beyond the Western educational systems mindset.
 This connection to the Earth community is innate in all humans and our birthright.
 It is important to understand the manners and mode of conduct that is respectful in relationships with Nature.
-Robin Wall Kimmer Braiding Sweetgrass is a good place to start if this feels unfamiliar.
+If this feels unfamiliar, Robin Wall Kimmer Braiding Sweetgrass is a good place to start.

 What You Can Do: Listen and Learn

 I recommend the films made by forest communities themselves.
 You can find some great short films at ‘If Not Us Then Who?’
-One of the best articulations of the indigenous relationship with the forest comes in the form of the Sarayaku’s Living Forest Declaration.
-This video of Tribes of Alaska and the Pacific NorthWest also describes the practical cultural traditions that embed their relationship with trees into the everyday.
+One of the best articulations of the indigenous relationship with the forest comes in the form of Sarayaku's Living Forest Declaration.
+This video of Tribes of Alaska and the Pacific Northwest also describes the practical, cultural traditions that embed their relationship with trees into the everyday.

-TreeSisters values learning from a number of networks including the Mother Earth Delegation of United Indigenous Nations and grassroots networks in Asia and South America.
+TreeSisters values learning from a number of networks, including the Mother Earth Delegation of the United Indigenous Nations and grassroots networks in Asia and South America.
 Our wonderful team member Terra Canova holds a regular space and platform for indigenous voices through the monthly Indigenous Wisdom for the Earth Series.
-The incredibly high calibre previous calls can be seen and listened to here.
+The incredibly high calibre of previous calls can be seen and listened to here.